joek13/meme-bot/README.md

 ## Configuring
 ------

 The bot looks for a file called `config.toml` in your current working directory, and won't run without it. `config.toml` should look something like `example_config.toml`.
-For your convenience, you can rename `example_config.toml` to `config.toml` and then fill in your token, etc.
+For your convenience, you can rename `example_config.toml` to `config.toml` and then fill in your token, etc. Note that multiple prefixes are supported, but the first prefix provided will be the "default prefix" and will be shown in examples.
 ## Templates
 ------